stormpath/stormpath-framework-spec/configuration.md

 framework integration should implement, you will find that each high level feature has it's own markdown file in this repository.

-## Application resolution
+## Application validation

 Our framework integrations will need to know which Stormpath Application should be used (as all authentication features of Stormpath are tied to Applications).

-The developer needs to specify the application, by name or href, using one of these configuration properties (in the SDK configuration):
+The developer needs to specify the application, by name or href, using one of these configuration properties:

 ```yaml
 stormpath: